 THE 28th SINGAPORE ECONOMIC ROUNDTABLE (SER) was held on 15 November 2017.
-The SER is conducted biannually by the Institute of Policy Studies' (IPS).
-This session saw over 40 participants comprising economists, academics, business leaders, and policymakers convening to assess economic conditions in Singapore, and to discuss the role and progress of the ASEAN Economic Community (AEC).
+The SER is conducted biannually by the Institute of Policy Studies (IPS).
+This session saw more than 40 participants-economists, academics, business leaders, and policymakers-convening to assess economic conditions in Singapore, and to discuss the role and progress of the ASEAN Economic Community (AEC).